belladu0201/CSS100_Financial-Stock-Project/README.md

 # CSS100_Financial-Stock-Project

-Most the code are from Steven.
-This is for personal changes to the ipynb
+Our project studies how the certain stocks changes as the market index changes.
+More details in the ipynb and final report